 In early 2017, the C-NLOPB issued eight exploration licences for the land purchased in the 2016 land sale.

-In total, seven new exploration and production (E&P) companies have entered the Newfoundland and Labrador oil & gas industry since the release of the 2015 offshore resource assessment.
+Seven new exploration and production (E&P) companies entered the Newfoundland and Labrador oil & gas industry in the two years prior to the announcement of the 2018 land sales results.
 Oil & gas assessments will continue to be carried out in advance of future licensing rounds.